TheKoola/eosstracker/README.md

 ### Block Diagram
-The following diagram shows the primary processing change and how data is ultimately presented to the end user.
+The following diagram shows the primary processing chain and how data is ultimately presented to the end user.

 <img src="images/Block-diagram.png" alt="The Block Diagram">